macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 On: If the simfile has an #ATTACKS section, it will play scripted modifiers during gameplay.

 Random Attacks: Randomly add and remove different modifiers during gameplay.
+Known as "RandAttack" internally.

 ## Hide